James P. Cannon

-James Patrick Cannon (February 11, 1890 – August 21, 1974) was an American Trotskyist and a leader of the Socialist Workers Party.
+James Patrick Cannon (February 11, 1890 – August 21, 1974) was an American Trotskyist and a leader of the Socialist Workers Party (SWP).

-Born on February 11, 1890, in Rosedale, Kansas, the son of Irish immigrants with strong socialist convictions, he joined the Socialist Party of America (SPA) in 1908 and the Industrial Workers of the World (IWW) in 1911.
-He was personally trained by "Big Bill" Haywood, a top IWW leader, and was an IWW organizer throughout the Midwest from 1912 to 1914.
+Born on February 11, 1890, in Rosedale, Kansas, Cannon was the son of Irish immigrants with strong socialist convictions.
+He joined the Socialist Party of America (SPA) in 1908 and the Industrial Workers of the World (IWW) in 1911.
+He was trained by "Big Bill" Haywood, a top IWW leader, and was an IWW organizer throughout the Midwest from 1912 to 1914.

-Following his expulsion from the Communist Party USA in 1928, of which he had been a founding member and the National Chairman of its legal entity, the Workers Party of America, Cannon was national secretary of the Communist League of America, Workers Party of the United States and Socialist Workers Party until his retirement and move to California in 1953.
-He was national chairman emeritus of the SWP when he died in Los Angeles on August 21, 1974.
+Following his expulsion in 1928 from the pro-Stalinist Communist Party USA, Cannon helped establish the American Trotskyist movement.
+He co-founded and led the Communist League of America, which then merged into the Workers Party of the United States.
+In 1938, he was elected National Secretary of the Socialist Workers Party.
+During World War II, he was imprisoned for opposing America's involvement in the conflict.
+In 1953, Cannon stepped down as National Secretary and moved to California.
+At the time of his death in Los Angeles in August 1974, he held the position of national chairman emeritus of the SWP.

 Political biography

 Cannon in the early Communist movement

 Cannon opposed World War I from an internationalist position and rallied to the Russian Revolution of 1917.
 The Bolshevik victory in Russia served to radicalize the Socialist Party of America and brought Cannon back to the organization.
-He was an active participant in the Left Wing Section of the Socialist Party, an organized faction which sought to transform the SPA into a revolutionary socialist organization.
-In 1919, he was a founding member of the Communist Labor Party (CLP), forerunner of the Communist Party of America (CPA), although he did not personally attend the Chicago convention of the CLP due to insufficient party tenure in the SPA.
-He was, however, a part of the CLP's leadership from its earliest days, serving as District Secretary of the CLP for the states of Kansas, Missouri, and Nebraska from the time of founding.
-He was also the editor of the left-wing Kansas City weekly, Worker's World, from 1919 to 1920, assuming the position when fellow Kansas syndicalist Earl Browder was sent to prison for his previous anti-war activities.
+He was an active participant in the Left Wing Section of the Socialist Party, an organized faction that sought to transform the SPA into a revolutionary socialist organization.
+In 1919, he was a founding member of the Communist Labor Party (CLP), forerunner of the Communist Party of America (CPA), although he did not attend the Chicago convention of the CLP due to insufficient party tenure in the SPA.
+But he was a part of the CLP's leadership from its earliest days, serving as District Secretary of the CLP for the states of Kansas, Missouri, and Nebraska from the time of founding.
+He was also the editor of the left-wing Kansas City weekly, Worker's World, from 1919 to 1920, assuming the position after fellow Kansas syndicalist Earl Browder was sent to prison for his previous antiwar activities.

-In May 1920, the CLP merged with a section of the CPA headed by C. E. Ruthenberg and Cannon was elected as a member of the Central Executive Committee of the new organization by the founding convention.
-He worked variously as the St. Louis District Organizer of the UCP in the summer of 1920 and as editor of the organization's labor newspaper, The Toiler, in October of that same year.
+In May 1920, the CLP merged with a section of the CPA headed by C. E. Ruthenberg, and Cannon was elected to the new organization's Central Executive Committee by the founding convention.
+He worked variously as the St. Louis District Organizer of the UCP in the summer of 1920 and as editor of the organization's labor newspaper, The Toiler, in October of that year.
 This brought Cannon to New York City, where he was able to regularly sit on the meetings of the Central Executive Committee.
-After the merger of the UCP with the remaining CPA organization, headed by Charles Dirba, Cannon was named the first Subdistrict Organizer of the unified organization for Duluth, Minnesota.
+After the UCP merged with the remaining CPA organization, headed by Charles Dirba, Cannon was named the first Subdistrict Organizer of the unified organization for Duluth, Minnesota.